pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-70/index.md

 ### Clear pending operations

-`pulumi refresh` will now clear pending operations, except pending CREATE operations, allowing for updates to be unblocked by a ‘pending operations’ error.
-Now when running `pulumi up` when there are pending operations you will not receive an error but instead a warning stating there are pending operations and information on how to resolve them.

-For pending CREATE operations, users still have to manually resolve them from the state by exporting, editing and then importing the stack JSON.
-If Pulumi did clear those, you might end up with live cloud resources that are not tracked by Pulumi (orphaned resources).
+We have made two changes to how pending operations are treated.
+The first change is that when there are pending operations, updates can be made but we will produce a warning to investigate the pending operations.
+The prevents users from ending up with live cloud resources that are not tracked by Pulumi (orphaned resources).
+The second change we made is now users can run `pulumi refresh` and clear pending operations.
+This adds an easy way to clean up pending operations that have been investigated and can be cleared.

 Learn more in the [clear pending operations GitHub issue](https://github.com/pulumi/pulumi/issues/4265).

 ### List current users organizations

 Users can now see a list of their organizations using `pulumi whoami` and `pulumi about` to better inform and improve their CLI experience.
-Using the command `pulumi whoami –verbose’ will now return the list of organizations you are a member of.
+Using the command `pulumi whoami –verbose` will now return the list of organizations the user is a member of.

 Learn more in the [list current orgs GitHub issue](https://github.com/pulumi/pulumi/issues/9181).